vvvyyynet/vvvyyynet_utils_maplibre/README.md

 ### Regarding Maplibre-Stylespec
 - type of icon-translate is number[] and must be of length===2, but the spec just sais "array"... why??
+- why are maxzoom and minzoom on the layer-level, while visibility is on a layout level?
+- Documentation should include guidance on how to use their validation for own tools (e.g. in my coalesce-situation).
+It needs a lot of code digging to find out, what the validation functions do.

 ### Historical (I guess this is solved?)
 - fix: array-syntax won't work when mixed with e.g. lineWidth